Rinderpest caused the death of millions of animals and huge economic losses all over the world.

 Since then, the OIE and FAO continue to work on the post-eradication phase to ensure that we will not face the reappearance of rinderpest.
 Also in 2011, through a resolution adopted by OIE Member Countries during the OIE General Session, a commitment was made to destroy remaining rinderpest virus containing materials or safely store them in a minimum number of approved high containment laboratories (that have in place measures to minimize the risk of unintentional or intentional release of the pathogen), to remain vigilant to reoccurrences of the disease, and to cease all unapproved research activities.

-As a key player in educating the veterinarians of tomorrow, it is your mission to educate your students on this major historical disease to ensure we keep our world free from rinderpest.
+As a key player in educating the veterinarians and veterinary paraprofessionals of tomorrow, it is your mission to educate your students on this major historical disease to ensure we keep our world free from rinderpest.

 Future veterinarians will have the crucial role of preserving animal and human health in your country.
 Therefore it is essential to make them well aware of how to protect your country from rinderpest outbreaks, how to diagnose the disease and what to do in case of reoccurrence.
 You teach and inspire the next generations of veterinarians; rinderpest is part of our history and it should be part of your education program.